- KILLER IN YOUR BEDROOM

 Insufficient knowledge of a broad range of oral appliances for snoring.
 Just like any other medical device, mandibular repositioning appliances have indications and contra-indications.
 There is no ideal or ‘best’ device.
 It all depends upon the patient.

 Professional indemnity insurance risk.
 Why would you use anything other than an insurer approved way to screen and recognise snorers that are safe to treat with oral appliances (without a prior medical diagnosis)?
-Look out for the British Society of Dental Sleep Medicine’s pre-treatment screening protocol.
+When selecting education, look out for the British Society of Dental Sleep Medicine’s pre-treatment screening protocol.

 Happily, in the UK we don’t have to guess what constitutes appropriate dental sleep medicine training.
 We simply refer to the Association for Respiratory Technology and Physiology’s (ARTP) defined training course content: